cassie-hoffmann/hierarchical_neuron_network_mapping/README.md

 **Unimodal mode**

 For unimodal mode, please run ‘network_reconstruction_2d.m’.
 This mode is designed for rapid processing of single-modality 2D microscopy datasets, such as those containing widefield images alone.
 In the absence of 3D super-resolution imaging inputs, the pipeline interpolates cell configurations within clusters via morphological heuristics.
 The input is segmentations/raw images of 2D mesoscale neuron populations, and the output is the same as hierarchical mode above.
 To facilitate cluster interpolation, the user must specify (i) the expected size of a single neuron soma and (ii) the desired proportion of within-cluster connectivity.
 For example, Figure 3a shows a network ROI with 10% within-cluster connectivity, while Figure 3b shows 90% within-cluster connectivity.
-For proportions lower than 100%, edge placement follows a distance-decay law.

 *Figure 3.*